elierotenberg/remutable/README.md

 Assuming that patchA's target is exactly patchB's source, creates a new Patch instance which maps patchA's source to patchB's target.
 Internal representation is optimized, so that there is no redundant information.

+`Remutable.Patch.fromDiff(prev: Remutable, next: Remutable): new Patch`

+In some rare cases, you __known__ that `next` is a more recent version of `prev`, but don't have the underlying transition patches (for example, after a server full resync). `Patch#fromDiff` creates a new Patch object that reflects this transition: its source match `prev` and its target match `next`.
+Note however that this construction is relatively slow, as it requires to scan all the key/value pairs of both `prev` and `next`.
+Whenever possible, avoid deep diffing and maintain patches.

 Configuration
 =============